-If needed, lock the computer where TestComplete (TestExecute) is installed.
+If needed, lock the remote computer where TestComplete (TestExecute) is installed.

-Log on to the TestComplete (TestExecute) workstation via the Remote Desktop Connection from another computer.
+From your local computer, log on to the TestComplete (TestExecute) workstation via Remote Desktop.

-TestComplete (TestExecute) will run tests in the Remote Desktop session, the same way as if they were running from the remote computer itself.
+TestComplete (TestExecute) will run tests on the remote computer the same way as if they were running on your local computer.

-When running GUI tests via Remote Desktop, do not do the following:
+When running GUI tests via the Remote Desktop, do not do the following:

 Do not lock the computer.